cloudedbats/cloudedbats_wurb_2020/README.md

 - Two configurable settings: "user default settings" and "start-up settings".
 - Basic control via switches or a computer mouse (reintroduced, was missing in v0.8).
 - Configurable host and port for internet traffic via environment variables.
-- Possible to experiment and use other compatible sound cards that are compatible with ALSA on Raspberry Pi.
+- Possible to experiment and use other sound cards that are compatible with ALSA on Raspberry Pi.
   Environment variables are used to specify sound card name and sampling frequency.
+- User manual for basic usage.

 ## Other characteristics